shambhavi-20/cse15l-lab-reports/Week4_Lab_Report.md

 I used Ctrl-W to search for result.add.
 Then, I used Ctrl-E to get to the end of the line and moved left to delete "0, ".
 Then I scrolled down with my touchpad and used the right key to move.
-I changed "index1" to "index2".I used Ctrl-O and Enter to save the changes.
+I changed "index1" to "index2".
+I used Ctrl-O and Enter to save the changes.
 Finally, I pressed Ctrl-X to exit from nano.
 ```